Skip to content

 Core Platform (Salesforce Platform)

-Why it matters: The platform itself underpins everything.
-Every CTA scenario requires you to demonstrate deep understanding of platform capabilities, limits, and constraints.
-This is not a “product” you recommend — it is the foundation every recommendation sits on.
+The platform itself underpins everything.
+Every CTA scenario requires demonstrated understanding of platform capabilities, limits, and constraints.
+This is not a “product” to recommend; it is the foundation every recommendation sits on.

 Capability AreaWhat to Know